CaptainLost/Uniject/README.md

 - Methods
 - Constructors

+At the moment, only reference types are supported, but value types are planned.

 ### **Containers**
 Uniject organises dependencies through a system of containers:
 - **Project Container**: For dependencies shared by the entire project (located at ‘Resources/Project Container’)